 - Office, classroom, residential housing and presentation hall.

-- Primarily regular work week with some late hours and weekends, as relates to college students.
+- Primarily regular work week with some evening hours and weekends, as relates to college students

 - Must be able interact with a wide variety of people.